Frequently Asked Questions

 The homes of TROM are set up to serve all-male or all-female residents.
 The program is designed to encourage personal growth and transformation, which has a higher rate of success when the participant is not spending their time focusing on someone else.
 If you have any questions about this, feel free to contact us.

 Can a family member fill out the required application for an applicant?

 We strongly discourage this.
 It is important for us to see the applicant is invested in their own positive transition, and to hear their personal testimony with Christ in their own words.

 Will Texas Reach Out save someone's spot if there is a delay in their release?

 Yes.
 After you are accepted into the program, we will hold your spot.
 On the other hand, if you commit a crime or break any of the Texas Reach Out rules, your application will be void and you will no longer have a spot in the program.

 What is the visitation policy for members of the program?

 This will be outlined during orientation.
-We ask the resident to contact his or her family and let them know the policy after they learn it at orientation.
+We ask the resident to contact his or her family and let them know the policy.